simplefocus/FlowType.JS/README.md

 In v1.0 of FlowType, we made the plugin set a specific line-height in pixels.
 We received many statements that setting a specific line-height is very dangerous.
 So, what did we do?
 We removed support for line-height in v1.1.

 What do I do now?
 It's quite simple: use unitless line-height in your CSS.
-It will make automatically make changes based on whatever the font-size.
+It will automatically make changes based on whatever the font-size is.
 Here's an example of what we suggest for `line-height`:

 ```css
 line-height: 1.45;